 - Mars Student Imaging Project (MSIP) (Educators must apply, but can start anytime.)

 - GRAIL MoonKAM.
 Request pictures of the Moon.
-(Classroom teams register anytime.)
+(May no longer be operating?)

 - ExMASS High School Research program - Exploration of the Moon and Asteroids by Secondary Students. (teacher-student teams; teachers must apply annually.)